AndyEveritt/ASMBL/README.md

 #### **Key Understanding Point**

-This program separates each of the CAM operations into segments separated by local maximas in tool height (ie retracts).
+This program separates each of the CAM operations into segments separated by motion type (cutting, lead-in, plunge, etc.).

 > **This is key to understanding how to CAM a model effectively.
 Below are guidelines but they may not work for every situation.
 > Use this overview to understand what to look for when setting up the CAM operations.**

-Each of these segments is then classified as either planar or non-planar.
+Each of the `cutting` segments are then classified as either planar or non-planar.

 * Planar segments are where the cutting happens on the XY plane.
 * Non-planar segments also cut in the Z axis.